-The popular Mexican chain has amassed over 350K followers, and also has one of the best bios on TikTok – “Less Tok, More Guac.”
-Chipotle first found success encouraging users to partake in the #ChipotleLidFlip Challenge, seemingly originated by a Chipotle employee, and later imitated by over 100K trying to replicate the stunt.
+The popular Mexican chain has amassed over 1.7M followers and over 3.8M likes.
+Chipotle first found success encouraging users to partake in the #ChipotleLidFlip Challenge, which originated by a passionate Chipotle employee, and was later imitated by over 100K trying to replicate the stunt.
+Upon TikTok launching their Ads platform, this was one of their first Branded Hashtag Challenges where the brand also featured popular Creators which effectively raised awareness for the official Chipotle Business Account.

-The brand has shown they weren’t a one-hit-wonder either.
+The brand has shown they weren’t a one-hit-wonder either and followed up with a second Branded Hashtag Challenge.
 In July, they started the #GuacDance challenge, resulting in over 250K video submissions, and 430M video starts in just six days.
 The stunt didn’t just live on the internet either, as Chipotle reported over 800K sales of guac on National Guacamole Day.
-Chipotle followed up this effort in Halloween 2019 with the #Boorito campaign, offering a $4 burrito to anyone that came to Chipotle in a costume on 10/31, levering influencers @zachking and @dreaknowsbest (among others).

 While it takes some brands a bit of time and practice to figure out how to best create content and drive engagement in a new platform, Guess nailed it from the start.
 Their first post promoted their #InMyDenim campaign, where creators quickly changed from old, ratty clothes into stylish Guess outfits.
-Boosted by influencers such as @ourfire and @madison_willow, videos using the hashtag have been viewed over 42 million times.
+To further promote the challenge, Guess collaborated with Bebe Rexha and her song “I’m a mess,” which was used as the sound for most of the UGC, generating a deeper level of engagement with the audience.
+Boosted by influencers such as @ourfire and @jackjerry, videos using the hashtag have been viewed over 53.5 million times.

 The NBA is already a massively popular brand across social media, with over 117 million followers across their Facebook, Instagram, and Twitter pages, so it should come as no surprise that they’re among the most popular brand accounts on TikTok as well.
-They currently have over 10.6 million followers, which is among, if not the largest branded account on TikTok at the time of this article.
+They currently have over 15 million followers, which is among the top 5 most followed brand accounts on the platform.

 The brilliance of the NBA’s social media strategy is the way they specialize content for each platform.
 If you want NBA news and updates, follow them on Twitter.
 If you want game highlights, follow them on Instagram.
 For TikTok however, they know people are looking for short-form content that engages them quickly, so the NBA mostly uses the platform for comedy and memes.

-The Washington Post is another example of a brand having a good understanding of the TikTok platform, and catering their content specifically to the TikTok audience.
-While you might expect they’d use it for short-form news videos, the channel is filled with funny, engaging videos, often “behind the scenes” type skits to let viewers get a feel for the personalities behind the articles.
+Newspapers are the most popular content medium amongst the younger generation, which makes the Washington Post a curious case of astounding success.
+While you might expect they’d use it for short-form news content, the channel is filled with funny, engaging videos, often “behind the scenes” type skits to let viewers get a feel for the personalities behind the articles.

 This strategy has resulted in over 445K followers and has undoubtedly bought WP some goodwill and credibility among TikTok’s younger demographic.

-Gymshark is another example of a brand that fully understood TikTok, built a content strategy around it, and are seeing the results to the tune of 1.7 million followers on their account – one of the highest we’ve seen that didn’t previously have the backing of a large media company.
+Gymshark is another example of a brand that fully understood TikTok from the get-go, built a content strategy around it, and is seeing the results to the tune of 3.5 million followers on their account – one of the highest we’ve seen that didn’t previously have the backing of a large media company.

-They understand the value of consistent updates and are sure to post something at least once a day.
+They also understand the value of posting frequency and are sure to post at least once a day.
 Their content is engaging, but also motivational at the same time.
-And they do a great job at seeing what’s popular on the platform and adapting it to their brand, partaking in many of the popular hashtags and challenges.
+Gymshark does a great job at seeing what’s trending on the platform and adapting it to their brand voice and style, partaking in many of the popular hashtags, challenges, and involving popular creators.

-The San Diego Zoo has also done a phenomenal job of using their account to build partnerships with other animal-friendly brands and causes.
-Taking advantage of specific national animal days is an easy, low hanging fruit, but they’ve also done cross-promotions with the Monterey Bay Aquarium.
+The San Diego Zoo has also done a phenomenal job of using its account to build partnerships with other animal-friendly brands and causes.
+Taking advantage of specific national animal days is easy, low-hanging fruit, but they’ve also done cross-promotions with the Monterey Bay Aquarium.

 7. Red Bull